 Organise the payment of stamp duty

-Process the exchange documentation and the registration of title
+Process the exchange documentation and the registration of the title

 According to a recent article on the Guardian website, you should appoint a conveyancer at the same time as you choose a mortgage lender.
 You could save money this way, as some banks want only to work with a panel of trusted conveyancers.
 You are given a list of approved conveyancers after receiving your mortgage promise, from which you can choose the most suitable based on the following criteria: